dave1010/Asdfghjkl/PLAN.md

 - space (without selecting a tile) should just click at the current mouse position

-- macos menu bar icon. just with quit for now.

 - menu bar icon with About window. explain basic controls

 - landing page website